MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/1/index.md

 - [x] To reduce the costs associated with bond investments
 - [ ] To avoid all forms of risk entirely

-> **Explanation:** A pension fund can short equity index futures to offset potential losses in its underlying equity portfolio, effectively hedging a portion of its market risk.
+> **Explanation:**( A pension fund can short equity index futures to offset potential losses in its underlying equity portfolio, effectively hedging a portion of its market risk.)

----

 ### What function does the Canadian Derivatives Clearing Corporation (CDCC) serve?